-Make a New Year’s resolution to your health and happiness by kicking off 2018 with an invigorating First Day Hike at an Arkansas state park near you.
-On January 1, all 50 states will participate in the seventh annual national event that encourages everyone to celebrate the New Year with an outdoor exploration.
+Make a New Year’s resolution to your health and happiness by kicking off 2022 with an invigorating First Day Hike at an Arkansas state park near you.
+On January 1, all 50 states will participate in the national event that encourages everyone to celebrate the New Year with outdoor exploration.

 “It's fun to do a First Day Hike at a state park because while you walk, you make connections with others who are excited to be part of this nationwide event,” said Arkansas State Parks Chief of Interpretation Kelly Farrell.
 “There is a growing, dedicated following of families who treasure First Day Hikes as a tradition.
 We always swap stories about where we went in past years, and reminisce about the lifetime memories we made."

 “We are very excited to host First Day Hikes all over Arkansas as a part of this national effort to get people outdoors and into our parks,” said Arkansas State Parks Director Grady Spann.
 “First Day Hikes are a great way for families to start off the new year with a walk or hike in one of our beautiful state parks.”